 As we head into the warmer summer months, there’s one very important thing to keep in mind: child pool safety.
-A new report released by the U.S. Consumer Product Safety Commission (CPSC) is underscoring the importance of families remaining vigilant in combating child drownings, especially as more families stay home this summer due to COVID-19.
+A new report released by the U.S. Consumer Product Safety Commission (CPSC) is underscoring the importance of families remaining vigilant in combating child drownings, especially as more families start to return to summer activities they enjoyed prior to the pandemic.

 The report shows that child drownings remain the leading cause of accidental death in kids aged one to 4 years old.

 According to the report, the numbers aren’t declining at the rate they should be, and the figures from 2020 weren’t all that statistically different from 2019.
 The report estimated an average of 6,200 pool- or spa-related, hospital-treated non fatal drownings occurred for each year from 2018 through 2020.
 The report found, on average, 397 pool- or spa-related fatal drownings were reported each year from 2016 through 2018, involving kids 15 years old or younger.
 Of these fatal incidents, 75 percent of them involved drownings with kids younger than 5 and 83 percent occurred in residentials pools.

 As we approach the summer months, the CPSC is cautioning parents to be mindful about water safety skills, especially after the pandemic.
 “As we enter the summer months, parents and caregivers must be mindful of the pandemic’s impact on their children’s swimming ability and water safety skills,” CPSC Acting Chairman Robert Adler said.
 “CPSC’s latest report confirms that most child drownings involve children under the age of five, whose limited experience around the water due to recent social distancing restrictions could put them at greater risk of drowning.
 With fewer children attending swimming lessons during the past year, it is critical to refresh these and others the life-saving skills, while practicing increased vigilance both anywhere children are swimming and during non-swim times as well.”